A Branch-Price-Cut-And-Switch Approach for Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times: Experimental Study

-Column ``\% Opt" contains the percentage of instances that have been solved to optimality.
-It can be seen that the full configuration solves \revnew{23\%} more instances to optimality than the basic configuration.
+Column `\% Opt' contains the percentage of instances that have been solved to optimality.
+It can be seen that the full configuration solves \revnew{22}\% more instances to optimality than the basic configuration.
 Furthermore, it returns significantly better average optimality gaps for all instance classes, where this effect decreases with increasing worker strength.
 While the full configuration returns substantially better lower bounds for all instance classes, the upper bounds also increased slightly for harder instances.
-Moreover, runtimes for small and medium instances reduce drastically, while harder instances are solved around 22 seconds faster on average.
-Additionally, it can be observed that, while the algorithm by \cite{yuan2015branch} is able to outperform the basic configuration for easy and medium instances, it struggles to do so for hard instances.
-Finally, the proposed full configuration manages to return the best runtimes, bounds, and optimality percentages out of all compared approaches for all complexity classes.\\ \paragraph{\textbf{Solution Quality Robustness}}\text{ }\\
+Moreover, runtimes for small and medium instances reduce drastically, while harder instances are solved around \revnew{26} seconds faster on average.
+Additionally, it can be observed that, while the algorithm by \cite{yuan2015branch} is able to outperform the basic configuration \revnew{for easy instances, it struggles to do so for medium and hard instances}.
+Finally, the proposed full configuration manages to return the best runtimes, bounds, and optimality percentages out of all compared approaches for all complexity classes.\\ \paragraph{\textbf{Solution Quality Robustness}}\text{ }\\ \revnew{ Figure \ref{graphics:optimality_gaps_dotplot} visualizes the distribution of per-instance differences in optimality gap percentages when comparing the configurations `No DMP', `No CGCs', `No Branching', and 'Basic' against the full configuration.
+Each dot represents an interval of length 1\%, with its area scaling linearly with the number of instances falling into that interval.
+Infeasible instances and instances solved to optimality by both compared configurations are excluded.
+For `No DMP', only instances where the DMP was invoked at least once are considered, as both configurations behave identically otherwise.
+The number of instances underlying each comparison is indicated on the y-axis.
+Positive values imply that the full configuration achieves a smaller optimality gap than the respective alternative, i.e., the full configuration outperforms it on that instance.
+Note that, unlike for the remaining figures and tables presented in this section, we consider instances for all evaluated workforce travel time quantiles $\gamma\in\left\{0, 0.1, 0.3, 0.5, 0.7, 0.9, 1\right\}$ for this plot.
+It is clear that the vast majority of instances lie to the right of zero for all \revnew{11} comparisons, demonstrating that the full configuration is rarely outperformed.
+For the basic configuration, gap reductions of 20\%--60\% are common, undermining the substantial contribution of the combined algorithmic features.
+The configurations `No Branching' and `No CGCs' perform considerably better than the basic configuration, yet the full configuration still yields noticeable gap reductions of up to 40\% for the majority of instances, with reductions of up to 55\% observed in some cases.
+For `No DMP', gap differences are more modest yet noticeable, indicating that the DMP contributes less improvement than the other features.
+Overall, the full configuration is rarely outperformed by any of the partial configurations, confirming that it is the most robust choice in terms of optimality gap performance.
+Finally, we note that Figure \ref{graphics:optimality_gaps_dotplot} only analyzes the distribution of optimality gap differences, neglecting differences in other metrics that influence the performance of an algorithm.
+Hence, in the following, we evaluate additional metrics, including runtime, average upper and lower bounds, and the percentage of instances solved to optimality, to further assess the benefits of the proposed approach's features.}